I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/nf-d3dkmdt-d3dkmdt-vppr-get-offset-rotation.md

 <p>The driver should use the output value of the <i>Rotation</i> parameter to rotate the secondary clone path content when the Desktop Window Manager (DWM) has already rotated the primary clone path content.
 For more info, see <a href="https://msdn.microsoft.com/136CEDA5-2839-4E6E-A032-1A9222C769C6">Supporting Path-Independent Rotation</a>.</p>

-<p>This function is declared inline in D3dkmdt.h as:</p>

-<p>The driver should use the output value of the <i>Rotation</i> parameter to rotate the secondary clone path content when the Desktop Window Manager (DWM) has already rotated the primary clone path content.
-For more info, see <a href="https://msdn.microsoft.com/136CEDA5-2839-4E6E-A032-1A9222C769C6">Supporting Path-Independent Rotation</a>.</p>

 ## -requirements
 <table>
 <tr>